The Current Environment

 Impact Area 1: Data

-Depending on the number of programs your organization is involved in, you could have hundreds of data streams coming in.
-If one goes down, it can lead to missing patient information, resulting in additional problems that paint an incomplete picture of quality care.
+Depending on the amount of programs your organization is involved in, you could have hundreds of data streams coming in.
+If one goes down, it can lead to missing information that can result in additional problems.
 An AI solution can extract the right information from the right stream to prevent these kinds of situations from happening in the first place.

 By understanding where a patient is in the care pathway, organizations can use AI to make sure the right clinical information is presented to providers so they can make the best decisions.

 Administrative efforts are complex without the use of AI because they require teams to log into multiple systems, figure out which information is relevant to the patient, and then try to do something about it-the “tasking” part of the process.

 With an AI tool, organizations can:

 This additional layer of automation helps to reduce the burden of gathering information and allows teams to focus on clinical efforts like contacting patients and resolving medication issues.

 AI means different things according to different contexts.
 There are several AI applications, specifically in healthcare that have their own place according to the goal that needs to be achieved:

 One of the major goals for hospitals should be to integrate data for processes like Natural Language Processing that can help to identify key data elements for providers.
 Additionally, AI should understand what is going on with quality measures and which quality metrics apply to a given population and provider group.
 AI can then extract the information that is relevant to those groups for better HCC risk adjustment, coding support, and care setting workflows from acute to post acute and from ambulatory to home.